Igdtuwresource/website/content/blog/posts/2022-06-20-progress-report.md

 bases, the `cicd` subsystem is the oldest in OSC's infrastructure.
 Originally, I wanted to find a tool that:

-(a) Not "cloud-native" (specifically: not requiring a Kubernetes cluster)
+(a) was not "cloud-native" (specifically: not requiring a Kubernetes cluster)

 (b) did not have any kind of commercial tier available to it (so, no "open-core")

-(c) have centralizable pipeline definitions so every repo need not bring its own def
+(c) has centralizable pipeline definitions so every repo need not bring its own def

-(d) have pipeline jobs defined in something readable/maintainable and not pseudo-script YAML.
+(d) has pipeline jobs defined in something readable/maintainable and not pseudo-script YAML.

 There was also an implicit (e) requirement of not requiring the JVM, because I